ADVANCED DENTAL EDUCATION PROGRAMS IN PERIODONTOLOGY

 Limited financial support may be available.
 All financial support is contingent on annual appropriations from the school, state, and federal sources and, therefore, may vary in availability and amounts.
 Research stipends may be available contingent on financial resources.

-In the fully operational certificate/degree program, residents who have a US dental license are anticipated to equally share available funded VA positions.
-Currently, the VA stipend support for each resident is approximately $8,000.00.
+In the fully operational certificate/degree program, residents who have completed a CODA accredited program are anticipated to equally share available funded VA positions.
+Currently, the VA stipend support for each resident is approximately $9,800.00.
 The availability of VA stipends depends on governmental budgeting and clinical productivity by residents.

 Students may be eligible for various loans.
 These might include the Student Loan Fund of the American Academy of Periodontology, American Fund of Dental Education, Minority Student Loan, and loans under the Higher Education Act Loan Program.
 The application and arrangement of student loans will be the responsibility of the student.